kaiwrenxpraty-1698/gol001/README.md

 1. Any live cell with two or three live neighbours survives.
 2. Any dead cell with three live neighbours becomes a live cell.
 3. All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

-### Initial Execution Steps:

-After going through the [SE Log](https://docs.google.com/document/d/1jIExgMhHwKZAXokPp7g4wO5mq7UYwO-M9sqCkTQf0Lk/edit#heading=h.n6urvrl4qa3l), here is how I am planning to approach this.

-NOTE: This is based on the preliminary assessment, that I am making based on my understanding so far.
-We have two broad sections to the problem statement.

-1. Getting the logic right!
-In this section, we will try to implement the algorithm.
-As I have mentioned above, this is a 2D Matrix problem from a pure Data Structures & Algorithms perspective.

-2. Building the CLI application.
-This is an interesting part of the project which I will be trying out for the first time.
-Based on the intial assessment of the problem statement, here are the tools and libraries that I will be using.

-1. argparser: python library to take input from the user through the console.
-2. Docker: to deliver the CLI application in form of individual containers.